-Figurative elements incorporated into signs enliven building façades.
+Figurative elements incorporated into signs enliven building facades.

-- Signs help create a dynamic and exciting street environment with creative use of light, and color, and the incorporation of Chinese characters. - Chinese culture both abroad and in US Chinatowns includes a great variety of long vertical signs that extend to the upper levels of the building. - A diversity of sign types and an abundance of signs set the Chinatown neighborhood apart from other downtown neighborhoods. - Signs are designed to reinforce the fact that Chinatown is a pedestrian-oriented neighborhood and they incorporate elements that are Chinese and Asian in inspiration. - Modern, historic, or traditional signs incorporate lights that take advantage of new energy-conserving solutions and technologies.
+- Signs help create a dynamic and exciting street environment by the creative use of light, and color, and the incorporation of Chinese characters. - Chinese culture both abroad and in US Chinatowns includes a great variety of long vertical signs that extend to the upper levels of the building - A diversity of sign types and an abundance of signs set the Chinatown neighborhood apart from other downtown neighborhoods. - Signs are designed to reinforce the fact that Chinatown is a pedestrianoriented neighborhood and they incorporate elements that are Chinese and Asian in inspiration. - Modern, historic, or traditional signs incorporate lights that take advantage